Natural approach

 The natural approach is a method of language teaching developed by Stephen Krashen and Tracy Terrell in the late 1970s and early 1980s.
-It aims to foster naturalistic language acquisition in a classroom setting, and to this end it emphasises communication, and places decreased importance on conscious grammar study and explicit correction of student errors.
-Efforts are also made to make the learning environment as stress-free as possible.
+The Natural Approach has been used in ESL classes as well as foreign language classes for people of all ages and in various educational settings, from primary schools to universities.
+It aims to foster naturalistic language acquisition in the classroom setting by emphasizing communication and limiting conscious grammar study and explicit correction of student errors.
+Efforts are also made to make the learning environment as stress-free as possible, by lowering the affective filter.
 In the natural approach, language output is not forced, but allowed to emerge spontaneously after students have attended to large amounts of comprehensible language input.

-The natural approach has become closely associated with Krashen's monitor model, and it is often seen as an application of the theory to language teaching.
-Despite this perception, there are some differences, particularly Terrell's view that some degree of conscious grammar study can be beneficial.
-The syllabus focuses on activities which Terrell sees as promoting subconscious language acquisition.
-He divides these activities into four main areas: content activities, such as learning a new subject in the target language; activities which focus on personalizing language, such as students sharing their favorite music; games; and problem-solving activities.
+Comprehensible input is the content that language learners are exposed to in the target language.
+Krashen suggests that language learners should be able to understand the comprehensible input provided at their current levels of language acquisition, while also making it as interesting and engaging as possible.